sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 The *value* in the name/value pair is an object containing:

-* annotations - *Array* *nullable*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the series.
+* annotations - *Array* *optional*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the series.
 Indices refer back to the array of `annotations` in the structure field.
-* attributes - *Array* *nullable*.
+* attributes - *Array* *optional*.
 Collection of indices of the corresponding `values` of all `attributes` presented at the `series` level.
 Each value is an index in the `values` array of the respective `component` object within the `structure.attributes.series` array.
 This is typically the case for `attributes` that always have the same value for all the `observations` available in the series.
 In order to avoid repetition, that value can simply be presented at the `series` level.
-* observations - *Object* *nullable*.
+* observations - *Object* *optional*.
 Collection of [observations](#observations) used in case when the `observations` are presented in logical groups (time series or cross-sections), e.g. when using the SDMX API with the parameter "dimensionAtObservation=TIME_PERIOD" (default option) or with the "dimensionAtObservation" parameter with an ID of any other specific `dimension`.
 Only (this) one `dimension` would be presented at `observation` level for each series.

 Example: